fermyon/developer/content/events/2024-devworld.md

 title = "Devworld Conference 2024"
 date = "2023-12-18T00:00:01Z"
-description = "Ready for the \"#1 Developer Conference on The Planet"\ taking place in Amsterdam, Netherlands?
+description = "Ready for the \"#1 Developer Conference on The Planet\" taking place in Amsterdam, Netherlands?
 Our Developer Advocate Sohan Maheshwar sure is!
 Don't miss his presentation \"A Greener, Cost-Effective Cloud with Serverless WebAssembly\" on the DevOps & Cloud track!"

 [extra]
 type = "event"